khalid-naami/khalid-naami.github.io/blog/2026-05-13-pandas-finance-high-performance-data-engineering.md

 Pandas doesn't work in isolation.
 It is the "bridge" that connects our entire technical stack:

 1.  **Data Source**: Raw JSON/CSV data is loaded into a **Pandas DataFrame**.
 2.  **Engineering**: We use Pandas to calculate Greeks, Z-Scores, and GEX levels.
+It is the core engine for identifying [Statistical Arbitrage opportunities](/blog/statistical-arbitrage-mean-reversion-trading) by calculating co-integration and mean-reversion signals across multiple asset classes.
 3.  **Visualization**: The cleaned DataFrame is passed directly to **Plotly** to render interactive charts.
 4.  **Deployment**: **Streamlit** uses the Pandas state to update the UI reactively as new market data flows in.